tomsWebConsulting/twcsl/Page/Store/Detail/Store Page Detail Description Search Text Match Add Text/README.md

-    * Add code from file **[store page detail description search text match add text options.html][5]** to Store Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[store page detail description search text match add text options.html][5]** to Store Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-    * Add code from file **[store page detail description search text match add text.html][6]** to Store Page Settings > Advanced > Page Header Code Injection for the page.
+    * Add code from file **[store page detail description search text match add text.html][6]** to Store Page Settings > Advanced > Page Header Code Injection for the Page.

     * Refer to [per-page code injection][7] for details.

   * Site-wide

-    * Use this option if you have multiple pages where you want to have this effect.
+    Use this option when you want multiple Pages to have this effect.

     * v7.1

       * Add code from file **[store page detail description search text match